 Former President Madison notably saw the Missouri Compromise as “a lesser evil” compared to the northern attempt to ban slavery in Missouri as well.4

-The fact that northerners and southerners eventually compromised over the issue tends to downplay just how tumultuous and incendiary the crisis truly was.
+The fact that northerners and southerners eventually compromised tends to downplay just how tumultuous and incendiary the crisis truly was.

 Some members of Congress openly discussed the prospect of civil war.
 All indications point to representatives from Virginia as being the most uncompromising and in support of fighting over the issue.4